invokemedia/audio-to-svg-waveform/README.md

 ![screenshot of the waveform output](/screenshot.png)

-Currently, the stroke color is set to `#000`.
+The default stroke color is set to `#000` but you can override with `SVG_STROKE` environment variable.
 But that can be changed with CSS when the file is included inline.

 ### Babel.js